thogiti/thogiti.github.io/_posts/2024-05-28-Sealed-Bids-in-Ethereum-PBS-Impact-on-Proposer-Builder-Dynamics.md

 FPSBAs are essentially Bayesian games, characterized by incomplete information where each player (bidder) lacks knowledge about the strategies and payoffs of others.
 However, each bidder possesses beliefs about the other players' valuations based on a known probability distribution.
 In this setting, the Nash equilibrium used to determine each player's best response is specifically a Bayesian-Nash Equilibrium (BNE).
 This form of equilibrium accounts for the players' strategies that maximize their expected utility, under the assumption that they understand the distribution of others' valuations, even if they don't know the specific bids being placed.

-To address the winner's curse in FPSBA, bidders may employ **bid shading**, where they intentionally lower their bids to mitigate the risk of overpaying.
+In FPSBA, bidders may employ **bid shading**, where they intentionally lower their bids to mitigate the risk of overpaying.
 This strategic move balances the desire to win the auction with the need to avoid unfavorable payoff outcomes.

 This Bayesian game framework is essential for explaining why and how bidders in a FPSBA attempt to optimize their bids in the face of significant uncertainties about competitors' actions and intentions.